Venus-Solutions/ai-on-jetson-nano-train-the-trainer/README.md

-# ai-on-jetson-nano-train-the-trainer
+# AI on Jetson Nano
-Lab Materials for AI on Jetson Nano in the Train the trainer project.
+This repository contains all of the code labs for AI on Jetson Nano.